If you have HIV

 For women with HIV

 If you wish to become pregnant, talk to your doctor about how to prevent transmitting HIV to your baby.
-To learn more, see the HIV During Pregnancy, Labor and Delivery and After Birth fact sheet series.
+To learn more about treatments for people living with HIV and their babies, go to the 24/7 Illinois Perinatal HIV Hotline.

 If you believe you do not have HIV